edgarberm/async-route-manager/README.md

 🚨 This repo is a proof of concept and is not ready for production.

-The idea behind this component (add-on) is to facilitate the the data preloading of the [react-router](https://www.npmjs.com/package/react-router) Route components in the easiest way.
+The idea behind this component (add-on) is facilitate the data preloading of the [react-router](https://www.npmjs.com/package/react-router) Route components in the easiest way.